hoelzro/lua-term/README.md

     term.clear()    -- clears the screen
     term.cleareol() -- clears from the cursor to the end of the line term.cursor.goto(1, 1)
-    term.cursor.goto(io.stdout, 1, 1)
+    term.cursor.jump(1, 1) -- jump is just an alias for goto term.cursor.goto(io.stdout, 1, 1)
     term.cursor.goup(1)
     term.cursor.godown(1)